-Also around this time, other disgruntled Bullfrog employees also left the company to either join Molyneux in Lionhead or to fund their own studios, like Mucky Foot Productions, founded by Mike Diskett, Fin McGechie and Guy Simmons.
+Also around this time, other disgruntled Bullfrog employees left the company to either join Molyneux in Lionhead or to fund their own studios, like Mucky Foot Productions, founded by Mike Diskett, Fin McGechie and Guy Simmons.

 Due to most of the talent leaving, Electronic Arts was forced to bring in employees from other studios (like Mindscape) and even brought Ernest Adams to initially design Genesis: The Hand of God, which would be the 4th instalment in the Populous series.
 But it was cancelled due to being too similar to Lionhead’s Black & White.